porped/Koharu_NSFW/README.md

 pip install tensorflow
 pip install ultralytics
 ```
+OR run command to install from requirements.txt
 (Optional) GPU Support
 If you have an NVIDIA GPU and want to leverage CUDA, install PyTorch with GPU support: Follow instructions at PyTorch.

+## Project Structure
 ```bash
 Koharu-NSFW/
 │